 Freedom camping changes

-The Self-Contained Motor Vehicles Legislation Bill is now being considered by the Economic Development, Science and Innovation Committee.
-You can find the Bill and its progress on the New Zealand Parliament website.
+The Self-Contained Motor Vehicles Legislation Bill is currently being considered by the Economic Development, Science and Innovation Committee.
+The Select Committee is now considering whether to change the Bill and is expected to report back to Parliament in early March 2023.

 The Bill is an omnibus bill, which amends the Freedom Camping Act 2011 and the Plumbers, Gasfitters and Drainlayers Act 2006 to reduce the negative impacts of freedom camping.
 The major changes the Bill makes are: